NADOOIT/NADOO-IT/readme.md

 ##### Testing the API

-First you need to create a new user and get the api key and user code.
+To test the API you first need to create a new user and get the api key and user code.
 The superuser you created in the setup can be used for this.

 To get access to the api key page you need to go to the admin page and create a api manager for the user.